Day 1: Keflavik/Reykjavik, Iceland

 - Optional sea kayaking & hiking excursions

-- Loan of all kayaking equipment
+- Loan of gear, including expedition suits & kayaking equipment

 - Most gratuities, all permits, entrance fees & taxes